mkmra/terraform-academy-ibmcloud-1/README.md

 ## Use cases

-### 'Course Admin" usecases
+### 'Course Admin' usecases
-* Use the admin permissions in the Student's account, to provision the IBM Cloud services (as per the course content), in each Student account, 'course_content' resource group.
+* Use the course admin's account, to provision the IBM Cloud services (as per the course content), in each Student account, 'course_content' resource group.
-* Use the admin permissions in the Student's account, to automatically destroy the course_content_resources; after 6 hours.
+* Use the course admin's account, to automatically destroy the course_content_resources; after 6 hours.
-* Use the admin permissions in the Student's account, to manually destroy & provision the course_content_resources.
+* Use the course admin's account, to manually destroy & provision the course_content_resources.

-### "Students" usecases
+### 'Students' usecases
 * Work with the course-content (watson-studio, machine-learning, etc..) provisioned in the 'course_content' resource group.
 * Will not be able to administer (create, delete, ..) the course-content resources.